 Tulips quickly became a luxury item in Holland.
-They multiply slowly, and so the value of the tulip soon rose to dizzying heights.
+They reproduce only slowly, and so the value of the tulip soon rose to dizzying heights.
 The "Anvers" tulip achieved a maximum price of 510 guilders.
-At the time, a teacher (in the 17 century) received an annual salary of about 200 guilders.
-Between 1634 and 1637 reached the Tulpenmanie culminating.
+At that time (in the 17th century) a teacher received an annual salary of around 200 guilders.
+Between 1634 and 1637 the reached Tulpenmanie culminating.

 Holland tulips are available in an enormous variety of colors and shapes in the tulip park

 I could continue the photo gallery here, so big is the selection of colors, shapes and sizes of tulip flowers.
 They are all beautiful.
 But apparently, some customers prefer short tulips, while others prefer long-stemmed ones.
 The colors are even more varied.
 Once there was the hunt for the black tulip Furore.
-1850 published his book "The Black Tulip" to Alexandre Dumas.
-In it he reported on a competition in Haarlem in the year 1672, in which a high prize money was tendered for the new breed of a black tulip variety.
+In 1850 Alexandre Dumas published his book "The Black Tulip".
+In it he reported about a competition in Haarlem in 1672, in which a high prize money was advertised for the new breeding of a black tulip variety.

 Nature does not know the color black.
 Tulips are dark red or purple.
-End of the 19.
-At the turn of the 20th century, the Dutch succeeded in cultivating varieties of tulips close to the color black.
+At the end of the 19th century, the Dutch managed to cultivate varieties of tulips that came close to the color black.
 "The Queen of the Night" and the "Black Parrot" still exist today.
 If you want, you can find these rarities in the Keukenhof.
-However, we did not discover them on our tour, although we take a whole afternoon to visit Keukenhof.
-We would rather let the flowers affect us at a break on one of the benches or watch the swans as they seek their way to the centrally located lake on one of the canals in the park, in the middle of which lies an island.
+However, we did not discover them on our tour, although we take an entire afternoon to visit Keukenhof.
+We'd rather let the flowers work on us during a break on one of the benches or watch the swans as they make their way to the centrally located lake on one of the canals in the park, with an island in the middle.

 When is flowering time?